 When sending from a faster host to a slower host, it is easy to overrun the receiver, leading to packet loss and TCP backing off.
-Similar problems occur when a 10G host sends data to a sub-10G virtual circuit, or a 40G host sending to a 10G host, or a 40G/100G host with a fast CPU sender to a 40G/100G host with a slower CPU.
-These issues are even more pronounced when using tools that use parallel streams, such as GridFTP.
+Similar problems occur when a 10G host sends data to a sub-10G virtual circuit, or a 40G host sending to a 10G host, or a 40G/100G host with a fast CPU sender to a 40G/100G host with a slower CPU, and so on.
+These issues are even more pronounced when using data transfer tools that use parallel streams.
 On some long paths (50-80ms RTT), we've seen TCP performance improvements of 2-4x after enabling packet pacing.

 Fair Queuing (FQ)-based pacing, described below, is a very effective way of dealing with this issue.